-As I explained in class, it is this "destressing rule" (aka "vowel-reduction rule") that makes so many polysyllabic words in English hard to spell.
-When they are unstressed and become schwas, they all sound alike, and it is hard to know from one's pronunication of the word whether the underlying phonemic vowel is spelled a, i, e, o, or u.
-In this English is unusual--continental languages like German, French and Italian have much more accurate spelling systems; even French, which has a number of spellings which surprise ([o], for example, can be spelled either with an "o" or with "eau"!), still has a more predictable relationship between spelling and pronunciation than does English.
+It is this "destressing rule" (aka "vowel-reduction rule") that makes so many polysyllabic words in English hard to spell.
+When syllables are unstressed and become schwas, they all sound alike, and it is hard to know from one's pronunication of the word whether the underlying phonemic vowel is spelled a, i, e, o, or u.
+In this English is unusual—continental languages like German, French and Italian have much more accurate spelling systems; even French, which has a number of spellings which surprise ([o], for example, can be spelled either with an "o," an "au," or even with "eau"!), still has a more predictable relationship between spelling and pronunciation than does English.

 8. Metaphor: the Jewel of any Language